wp-plugins/thumbnail-grid/readme.txt

 == Arbitrary section ==
 * = 3.1.1
 * Remove nags.
+* = 4.0
+* Add settings & setting page for loading style sheets in header or footer - option to load compressed style sheet.

 Need more?
 Customization is available.
 Contact adrian@nomadcoder.com for more information.